shahmilav/blog/src/posts/england/day3__wedding-day.md

 Later in the night, after dinner, everyone danced.
 It was so much fun, jumping around and dancing.
 We danced for a long time, after which Kavya, Riana, and I sat outside, Aarush and Aatman tagging along.

 Later in the night, there were fireworks.
-It was cool; however, it felt like no one else had ever seen fireworks.
-In any case, the fireworks were fantastic; they lit up the entire English countryside.
+It was cool, and was coordinated with the music perfectly.
+They were fantastic; they lit up the entire English countryside.

 We boarded the coach bus late at night when the party ended.
 To my amazement, Day wanted to stay for longer!
 I have not seen day have so much fun in a long time.